developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	</BackgroundOnHomeKeyPressed>

 ### ClearWebData
-**Applies only to Android devices running KitKat or higher**.
+**Applies only to Android devices running KitKat and higher**.
 Determines whether cookies and other WebView data stored by the app will be erased when app returns to the foreground after the device HOME key is pressed.
 Disabled by default.
 See also [NavigateToHomePage](#navigatetohomepage).

 **Possible Values**: